Patient's Query

 Thanks for writing in, and I understand you.

-It is a matter of the fact that there is no specific investigation or test that can confirm CFS.
+It is a matter of fact that there is no specific investigation or test that can confirm CFS.
 Similarly, there is no specific treatment for CFS.
 I suggest taking painkillers for your pain.
-Taking a balanced diet daily, plenty of fluids intake, exercising regularly, taking proper rest, meditation or yoga, getting adequate sleep regularly, stress-free life, etc., may help subside your CFS gradually.
+Taking a balanced diet daily, plenty of fluid intake, exercising regularly, taking proper rest, meditation or yoga, getting adequate sleep regularly, a stress-free life, and other changes, may help subside your CFS gradually.

 I hope you find the reply useful.